YiyanXu/DiffRec/README.md

 ## Usage
 ### Data
 The experimental data are in './datasets' folder, including Amazon-Book, Yelp and MovieLens-1M.
-Note that the item embedding files of Amazon-book for clean setting and noisy setting are not here due to filesize limits, which are available at [Google drive](https://drive.google.com/file/d/1PuUZsQrkHjqKh100qq0a2jZVgQDUxU2x/view?usp=share_link).
+Note that the item embedding files of Amazon-book for clean setting and noisy setting are not here due to filesize limits, which are available at [OneDrive]([https://drive.google.com/file/d/1PuUZsQrkHjqKh100qq0a2jZVgQDUxU2x/view?usp=share_link](https://1drv.ms/u/c/1fffb8a5db4c9133/Ee3K4TLSFIVBkOdby-NUD3UBp7UnQxxh3rHvY6quE7X7KA?e=xgb0K3)).
 Those item embeddings used in L-DiffRec are derived from a pre-trained LightGCN specific to each dataset.

 Note that the results on ML-1M differ from those reported in [CODIGEM](https://dl.acm.org/doi/10.1007/978-3-031-10989-8_47), owing to different data processing procedures.
 CODIGEM did not sort and split the training/testing sets according to timestamps; however, temporal splitting aligns better with the real-world testing.